 - Testicle injury or cancer

-- Problems with glands in the brain that control hormone production
+- Problems with glands in the brain (hypothalamus and pituitary) that control hormone production

 - Low thyroid function